pyeventsourcing/esdbclient/README.md

 or alternatively an "insecure" connection to an "insecure" server.
 By default, the client will attempt to create a "secure" connection.
-And so, when connecting to an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection.
+And so, when connecting to an "insecure" server, the connection string must specify that the client should attempt to make an "insecure" connection by using the URI query string field-value `Tls=false`.

-When connecting to a "secure" server, it may be necessary to set the optional `root_certificates` argument.
-The optional `root_certificates` argument is a Python `str` containing PEM encoded SSL/TLS root certificates.
-This value is passed directly to `grpc.ssl_channel_credentials()` and is used by the client to authenticate the server.
-It is commonly a public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
-Often it is unnecessary to provide these certificates explicitly, as they are commonly installed locally in a default location such that the Python grpc library can pick them up.
+The optional `root_certificates` argument can be either a Python `str` or a Python `bytes` object containing PEM encoded SSL/TLS certificate(s), and is used by to authenticate the server to the client.
+When connecting to an "insecure" service, the value of this argument will be ignored.
+When connecting to a "secure" server, it may be necessary to set this argument.
+Typically, the value of this argument would be the public certificate of the certificate authority that was responsible for generating the certificate used by the EventStoreDB server.
+It is unnecessary to set this value in this case if certificate authority certificates are installed locally, such that the Python grpc library can pick them up from a default location.
 Alternatively, for development, you can use the server's certificate itself.
+The value of this argument is passed directly to `grpc.ssl_channel_credentials()`.

+The optional `private_key` and `certificate_chain` arguments are both either a Python `str` or a Python `bytes` object.
+These arguments may be used to authenticate the client to the server.
+It is necessary to provide correct values for these arguments when connecting to a "secure" server that is running the commercial edition of EventStoreDB with the User Certificates plugin enabled.
+The value of `private_key` should be the X.509 user certificate's private key in PEM format.
+The value of `certificate_chain` should be the X.509 user certificate itself in PEM format.
+The values of these arguments are passed directly to `grpc.ssl_channel_credentials()`.
+When connecting to an "insecure" service, the values of these arguments will be ignored.
+Please note, an alternative way of supplying the client with a user certificate and private key is to use the `UserCertFile` and `UserKeyFile` field-values of the connection string URI query string (see below).
+If the `UserCertFile` field-value is specified, the `certificate_chain` argument will be ignored.
+If the `UserKeyFile` field-value is specified, the `public_key` argument will be ignored.

-In the example below, the constructor argument values are taken from the operating system environment.
+In the example below, constructor argument values for `uri` and `root_certificates` are taken from the operating system environment.

 ```python
 import os